52.5. Rights of appeal from decisions of the Registrar

 An appeal to the Federal Court or Federal Circuit and Family Court of Australia (Division 2) must be instituted within 21 days after the date of the decision appealed from (or within such further time as the Court allows on application - see Manual Section 5.5).

-5.2 Review by the Administrative Appeals Tribunal
+5.2 Review by the Administrative Review Tribunal

 • Refusal by the Registrar to grant an extension of time under the terms of section 224.
 An unsuccessful applicant for an extension can seek a review of the refusal (section 224(7)).
 (See for example Gracey v Registrar of Trade (2000) AIPC 91-565)